github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 ## Inputs, tags, and outputs

 The `experimental` object has global siblings for `tags`, `roles`, `runner`, `github`, `lambda`, `orchestration_provider`, `ssm`, `observability`, and `compute_provider`, in addition to its runner-config map at `multi_runner_config`.
 Root `experimental.lambda` contains only provider-neutral shared Lambda substrate: the artifact bucket, runtime, architecture, principals, networking, role, and tag values.
 These settings configure v2 runner configs and shared consumers beyond webhook orchestration, including the runner-binary syncer, termination watcher, AMI housekeeper, and per-runner-config SSM housekeepers. `lambda.principals` configures v2 runner-config, runner-binary-syncer, termination-watcher, and AMI-housekeeper roles, but not the shared webhook role.
 Global webhook-specific defaults are grouped under `experimental.orchestration_provider.webhook`: runner lifecycle, boot time, and maximum count; repository filtering; shared routing and matcher storage; queue defaults and encryption; the runner-control artifact shared by scale, pool, and job-retry; and the ingress webhook, scale, and pool Lambda component settings.
 The global orchestration block is a defaults namespace, while each runner config's separate `orchestration_provider` wrapper is the exact-one provider selector.
-The termination watcher, AMI housekeeper, and runner-binary syncer retain their nested component owners under `compute_provider.ec2`.
+The termination watcher, AMI housekeeper, and runner-binary syncer retain their nested component owners under `compute_provider.aws.ec2`.
 The active flat-only settings are `prefix`, `aws_partition`, and `aws_region`; legacy `iam_overrides` remains in the schema without an active consumer.

-Each v2 runner config groups common provider-neutral settings by owner under `runner`, `lambda`, `ssm`, and `observability`; backend settings live under `compute_provider.<provider>`.
+Each v2 runner config groups common provider-neutral settings by owner under `runner`, `lambda`, `ssm`, and `observability`; backend settings live under `compute_provider.<namespace>.<provider>`.
 Demand-control settings live under a separate `orchestration_provider` wrapper.
 Its sole supported block today is `orchestration_provider.webhook`, containing provider-owned runner lifecycle, boot-time, and capacity settings, `github.organization_runners`, `matcherConfig`, `queue`, `lambda.scale.up`, `lambda.scale.down`, `lambda.pool`, and `job_retry`.
 A nullable per-runner-config field inherits its corresponding experimental global when omitted or null, except that an external runner role suppresses inherited IAM management inputs.
 Precedence within a runner config is therefore a non-null runner-config override followed by the global nested value, including that field's nested schema default.
 Per-runner-config precedence does not replace singleton-owned global settings: the shared GitHub App Parameter Store module, webhook implementation and routing, runner-binary syncer settings, termination watcher, and AMI housekeeper use translated globals.
 The shared webhook nevertheless aggregates each webhook runner config's matcher, build queue, and compute-provider route.
 A runner config's resolved binary-syncer enablement and OS/architecture determine whether its pair participates in the shared syncer set; all syncer and distribution-bucket settings remain global.

 Global `experimental.orchestration_provider.webhook.queue` owns v2 build-queue defaults. `delay_webhook_event` defaults to `30`, `job_queue_retention_in_seconds` to `86400`, `visibility_timeout_seconds` to `180`, and `tags` to `{}`. `redrive_build_queue.enabled` defaults to `false`, while `redrive_build_queue.maxReceiveCount` defaults to null.
 A null per-runner-config redrive wrapper or leaf inherits its corresponding global value, and an enabled result requires a resolved `maxReceiveCount` greater than zero.
 Fields under `experimental.multi_runner_config[].orchestration_provider.webhook.queue` override those global defaults, and runner-config queue tags merge over global queue tags.
 Build-queue visibility is independent from Lambda config: `experimental.multi_runner_config[].orchestration_provider.webhook.lambda.scale.up.timeout` controls the function only, while `experimental.multi_runner_config[].orchestration_provider.webhook.queue.visibility_timeout_seconds` controls SQS and must be at least six times the resolved scale-up timeout.